 In most cases, IVF involves 3 steps:

 The ovaries make one mature egg a month from a follicle.
-Though sometimes more than one can happen.
 In this part of IVF, hormones are used so the ovaries make several mature eggs.
 Often, more than one embryo is placed in the uterus to boost the chances of a pregnancy.
 But, it also makes the chances of having more than one baby higher.
 Having more than 2 babies can cause a high-risk pregnancy.
 The doctor will not place more embryos than are needed.

 Hormones used to boost the ovaries are: